 Moreover, vitamin D supplements were given to some obese and overweight ladies in Isfahan whose ages range between 20 and 40.
 After a few weeks, these women experienced a decrease in waist circumference, mean BMI, and overall weight gain.

 Some Possible Reasons for low levels of 25-hydroxyvitamin D in the serum.

 Some obesity experts suggest:

-- A decrease in the exposure of sunlight.
+- A decrease in the exposure to sunlight.

-- Clothing habit that can reduce vitamin D synthesis.
+- Clothing habits that can reduce vitamin D synthesis.

 - Spending more time indoors than outdoors.